josephhilby/josephhilby/README.md

 # Technical Program Manager
 *Bridging high-consequence operational leadership with systems-level software engineering.*

-I apply the discipline of **aviation-honed operational excellence** to the **Software Development Lifecycle (SDLC)**.
+I apply the discipline of **aviation-honed operational excellence** to the **Software Development Lifecycle**.
 My work focuses on managing complex technical dependencies, mitigating systemic risks, and architecting systems from the ground up to ensure high-reliability delivery.

 ---